 Primary Bottom Dysphoria

 Deep-seated discomfort with the genitalia you were born with, often present from an early age.
-You may experience an intense desire for genital reconstruction surgery and use binders, packers, or other means to minimize the visibility of genitalia.
+You may experience an intense desire for genital reconstruction surgery and use binders, packers, or other means to minimize visibility.
 This type can be persistent and all-consuming.

 Secondary Bottom Dysphoria

 Emerges or intensifies later in life, often in response to social situations, intimate relationships, or increased awareness of the transition process.
-Symptoms may include growing dissatisfaction as you progress in your gender transition, particularly after beginning hormone therapy.
+May include growing dissatisfaction as you progress in your transition, particularly after beginning HRT.

 Situational Bottom Dysphoria

-Triggered by specific situations such as being in a locker room, engaging in sexual activity, or using public restrooms.
-You may feel relatively comfortable in most situations but experience intense dysphoria when exposed to certain environments that highlight the mismatch.
+Triggered by specific situations — locker rooms, sexual activity, or public restrooms.
+You may feel comfortable in most settings but experience intense dysphoria in environments that highlight the mismatch.

 Interpersonal Bottom Dysphoria

-Arises in the context of intimate or sexual relationships where the presence of another person intensifies discomfort with your genitalia.
-This can strain relationships and lead to communication difficulties with partners.
+Arises in intimate or sexual relationships where the presence of another person intensifies discomfort.
+This can strain relationships and create communication difficulties with partners.

 How to Deal with FTM Dysphoria Daily

-Navigating daily challenges of FTM bottom dysphoria can be difficult, but there are practical strategies that can help you develop a sense of control and well-being.
+Navigating daily challenges of FTM bottom dysphoria is difficult, but practical strategies can help you develop a sense of control and well-being.

 Create a Safe Space at Home